 In the evening, left alone in a new place, he could not sleep for a long time.
 He read, then put out the candle and lit it again.
 It was hot in the room with the shutters closed from the inside.
 He was annoyed with this stupid old man (as he called Rostov), who had detained him, assuring him that the necessary papers in the city had not yet been delivered, he was annoyed with himself for having stayed.

 Prince Andrei got up and went to the window to open it.
-As soon as he opened the shutters, the moonlight, as if he had been waiting at the window for a long time, burst into the room.
+As soon as he opened the shutters, the moonlight, as if he had been waiting for it at the window for a long time, burst into the room.
 He opened the window.
 The night was crisp and unmovingly bright.
 Right in front of the window was a row of trimmed trees, black on one side and silvery lit on the other.
 Under the trees there was some kind of juicy, wet, curly vegetation with silvery leaves and stems in some places.
 Further behind the black trees there was a kind of roof shining with dew, to the right a large curly tree, with a bright white trunk and branches, and above it an almost full moon in a bright, almost starless, spring sky.
 Prince Andrei leaned against the window and his eyes rested on this sky.

 Prince Andrei's room was on the middle floor; they also lived in the rooms above it and did not sleep.
 He heard a woman speak from above.